When does registration open?

-In planning for an enjoyable, safe and successful camp experience we ask that you read these camp rules and discuss these with your son/daughter before camp begins.
+In planning for an enjoyable, safe and successful camp experience we ask that you read these camp rules and discuss these with your camper before camp begins.

-5. Talk to a counselor if you have a question or problem
+7. Talk to a counselor if you have a question or a problem

 10. Carry In Carry Out: whatever you bring in, take it out with you